Open

 Processing and Agreement

-- Approved projects proceed under the signed funding agreement.
+- Approved projects proceed under the funding agreement and may require final reporting or a certificate of completion.

 Additional information